 In health care, software engineers design and modify computer software that promotes healthcare delivery.
 Engineers may work on health system websites, mobile applications, or software supporting electronic health records and health record information exchanges.
 Sometimes engineers takes on project management roles for large software implementations, directing programmers who write the code for the projects.

 According to the U.S. Department of Labor’s Bureau of Labor Statistics, the median income for software engineers in any industry was $100,690 in 2015.

 The average salary for software engineers in any industry is $79,357 on Payscale, $94,000 on Indeed, and $95,195 on Glassdoor.

-Interested in pursuing the highest-paying health IT jobs?
+Interested in pursuing a high-paying health IT job?
 Find out more about the health information technology track of the UW Bachelor of Science in Health Information Management and Technology by downloading the program guide to the right or speaking directly with an enrollment adviser.
 Call 1-877-UW-LEARN (895-3276) or email email@example.com.